idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

   - 2m Negative Prime - Times when you responded negatively, where you weren't satisified.
   - 2m per Prompt/Free Associate - **1.** Things that annoy me are. **2.** My weaknesses are.
 - My emotions are not me.
-  - Emotions go from exististential -> experiential -> physiological
+  - Emotions go from existential -> experiential -> physiological
-  - I am happy -> I feel happy -> I experiance happy in my body
+  - I am happy -> I feel happy -> I experience happy in my body

 ### 5) Developing Self Mastery